Grupo de crianza compartida de 1 a 6 años

 About La tribu Sugurú:

-Formed as an association for the co-parenting, the group currently consists of 5 families organized with children from 1 to 5 years old, and two educatorors.
+Formed as an association for the co-parenting, the group currently consists of 5 families organized with children from 1 to 3 years old, and two educatorors.
 The sessions that we unfold with our children are composed of the presence of two adults of reference in weekly rotation, that are coordinated with the daily stays.
 We meet from 9:30 am and we are there until 2pm.
-Lengthening up to 3:30 pm with the group from 3 years old.
 We follow the official school calendar.

 From the date of incorporation of the entity, in October of 2013 to the present, it is necessary to stand out the strong spirit of responsibility and commitment of all the members that have formed part throughout this singular history.
 During these years we have fostered open talks to spread and share our experience, we have done explorations for the nearby surroundings to find synergies with district agents, we have provided support for initiatives related to shared parenting, with courses, workshops and dissemination of related information.
 We have also offered some discussions to reflect on the raising and reconciliation of work and family life, we have encouraged the participation and the involvement of the group with the intention of affecting substantial improvements for the community in general, expanding the vision of what It can become a group parenting, organized and respectful with all the personal rhythms that appear, we also wanted to include the intergenerational value of other family members, such as grandparents, children, etc.